lastmile-ai/eval-cookbook/README.md

-# RAG Debugger Cookbook
+# RAG Workbench Cookbook

-Welcome to the RAG Debugger Cookbook!
-This repository features a collection of examples and tutorials contributed by our team, community, and partners to help you learn and make the most of the RAG Debugger tool.
-If you have interesting examples or tutorials that showcase the capabilities of RAG Debugger, feel free to share them by submitting a pull request to this repository.
+Welcome to the RAG Workbench Cookbook!
+This repository features a collection of examples and tutorials contributed by our team, community, and partners to help you learn and make the most of the RAG Workbench tool.
+If you have interesting examples or tutorials that showcase the capabilities of RAG Workbench, feel free to share them by submitting a pull request to this repository.

 ## Getting Started